 We take the security of your personal information very seriously.
 Our office is under 24/7 video surveillance.
 In addition to locking our office when we leave, the wing that contains our suite is also secured after hours.
 On weekends the building is secured with locked gates.
 Within our office, the file cabinets are in a room that we lock when we leave.
 The cleaning crew does not have a key to this locked room.

-We keep on file a copy of all tax returns from the previously filed tax year (the prior years are on a disk).
+We keep on file a copy of all tax returns from the previously filed tax year.
 We dispose of past returns — and any other sensitive paperwork — by sealing them inside a locked bin, which is then handed over to a certified professional shredding service.

 There are ways you can protect yourself against identity theft.
 We have adapted the following information from the IRS website: